code-monki/central-supply-catalog/src/pages/about.md

 ## Far Future Enterprises

+Far Future Enterprises <a href="farfuture.net" target="_blank">Far Future Enterprises, Inc.</a>.
+Marc Miller's publishing site for the Traveller CD-ROMS.

+## Mongoose Publishing

-The Traveller game in all forms is owned by <a href="https://farfuture.net" target="_blank">Far Future Enterprises</a>.
-Copyright 1977 - 2008 Far Future Enterprises.
-Traveller is a registered trademark of Far Future Enterprises.
-Far Future permits web sites and fanzines for this game, provided it contains this notice, that Far Future is notified, and subject to a withdrawal of permission on 90 days notice.
+The Traveller game in all forms is owned by <a href="https://mongoosepublishing.com" target="_blank">Mongoose Publishing Ltd.</a>.
+Copyright 1977 - 2024 Mongoose Publishing Ltd. Traveller is a registered trademark of Mongoose Publishing, Ltd. Mongoose Publishing permits web sites and fanzines for this game, provided it contains this notice, that Mongoose Publishing is notified, and subject to a withdrawal of permission on 90 days notice.
 The contents of this site are for personal, non-commercial use only.

-Any use of Far Future Enterprises's copyrighted material or trademarks anywhere on this web site and its files should not be viewed as a challenge to those copyrights or trademarks.
+Any use of Mongoose Publishing's copyrighted material or trademarks anywhere on this web site and its files should not be viewed as a challenge to those copyrights or trademarks.
 In addition, any program/articles/file on this site cannot be republished or distributed without the consent of the author who contributed it.

 ## Traveller Wiki